Da Capo Press: History

 Da Capo Press became a general trade publisher in the mid-1970s.
-It was sold to the Perseus Books Group in 1999 after Plenum was sold to Wolters Kluwer.
+The name "Da Capo" is an Italian musical term that means "from the beginning", often used in sheet music to indicate that a piece should be repeated from the start.
+It was sold to the Perseus Books Group of New York City in 1999 after Plenum was sold to Wolters Kluwer, a Dutch company.
 In the last decade, its production has consisted of mostly nonfiction titles, both hardcover and paperback, focusing on history, music, the performing arts, sports, and popular culture.
 In 2003, Lifelong Books was founded as a health and wellness imprint.
 When Marlowe & Company became part of the imprint in 2007, Lifelong's range was expanded to include the New Glucose Revolution series and numerous diabetes titles, as well as books on healthful cooking, psychology, personal growth, and sexuality.
-In 2009 the company placed the science portion of the book Jetpack Dreams on the web for free.
+In 2009 the company posted the science portion of the book Jetpack Dreams on the web for free.

 In April 2016, Da Capo Press was acquired by the Hachette Book Group as part of Hachette's purchase of the Perseus Books Group.
 After the sale, sister imprint Seal Press became a Da Capo imprint.
 In 2018, Da Capo became an imprint of Hachette Books and Seal became an imprint of Basic Books.